loda-lang/loda-programs/programs/oeis/list1.md

 * [A058966](http://oeis.org/A058966) ([program](058/A058966.asm)): a(3) = 1, otherwise a(n) = n*2^(n-3) - 2^(n-2) - 2.
 * [A058968](http://oeis.org/A058968) ([program](058/A058968.asm)): a(n) = 2^n + 2^(n - 1) - n - 8.
 * [A058974](http://oeis.org/A058974) ([program](058/A058974.asm)): a(n) = 0 if n = 1 or a prime, otherwise a(n) = s + a(s) iterated until no change occurs, where s (A008472) is sum of distinct primes dividing n.
+* [A058986](http://oeis.org/A058986) ([program](058/A058986.asm)): Sorting by prefix reversal (or "flipping pancakes").
+You can only reverse segments that include the initial term of the current permutation; a(n) is the number of reversals that are needed to transform an arbitrary permutation of n letters to the identity permutation.
 * [A058992](http://oeis.org/A058992) ([program](058/A058992.asm)): Gossip Problem: there are n people and each of them knows some item of gossip not known to the others.
 They communicate by telephone and whenever one person calls another, they tell each other all that they know at that time.
 How many calls are required before each gossip knows everything?
 * [A059009](http://oeis.org/A059009) ([program](059/A059009.asm)): Numbers having an odd number of zeros in their binary expansion.
 * [A059010](http://oeis.org/A059010) ([program](059/A059010.asm)): Natural numbers having an even number of nonleading zeros in their binary expansion.